-When you operate the test tool, messages appear on the bottom of the screen.
-These messages are always displayed in a box, and can in some test tool versions be displayed in more languages.
-In different combinations, you can choose from 10 languages: English, French, German, Italian, Spanish, Portuguese, Dutch, Japanese, Korean, and Chinese.
+When you operate the test tool, messages appear on the screen.
+These messages are always displayed in a box, and can be displayed in various languages.

 If you want to change the language of the messages into e.g. Italian, do the following: